WillemOuwerkerk/noForth-T-hardware-examples-RP2040/Image/readme.md

 ## Generating turnkey images

 An UF2 image generator will be added as an extra tool for noForth t.
-This tool runs on win32Forth and uses an Intel-Hex image generator from the library on noForth t.
+This tool runs on win32Forth and uses an Intel-Hex image generator from the [this file](..\Tools\image-01.f) or from the library of noForth t.
 This allows you to build your own self-starting noForth apps.

 The win32Forth program is called: Build-UF2-v3.f
 And this is how you use it: